How to Create a Basic Wireless Door-Lock Release System

 Wireless release system installations are more complicated these days because the system now must share the airwaves with a lot more stuff.
 Wireless routers, cellular and microwave towers, radio communications facilities and even computers can interfere with the wireless release system.

 Notice on the illustrated wireless receivers in this article the bank of "dip switches."
 Dip switches are small rocker switches with two positions: on and off.
 Thinking of the dip switches in terms of computer logic, "on" would equal a one, while "off" would equal a zero.
 The ones and zeros you input via the dip switch bank communicate to the logic board the frequency at which to transmit or receive.

 Many wireless receivers use dip switches to select the radio frequency that the system uses.
 Dip switch settings in the receiver and transmitter must match in order for the system to work.
 If your system is not working, make sure the frequency settings between the transmitter and receiver match.
 If they do, and the system still doesn't work, the problem may be radio interference.
 Select another frequency in both transmitter and receiver and try again.
 Repeat until the system works.

 If this method does not work, the interference problem may be insurmountable and you may not be able to use a wireless system.
-In Rockefeller Center, in NYC, for example, the doppler radar system used to track local weather effectively prohibits use of wireless products (including cell phones) above a certain floor.
+In Rockefeller Center, in NYC, for example, the doppler radar system used to track local weather effectively prohibits the use of wireless products (including cell phones) above a certain floor.
 If there is a radar installation or microwave antenna farm near your wireless release system installation, that might be the reason it does not work.